-After highly successful projects in Market Walk and Temple Street Keynsham’s local artists will be at the Festival on Saturday and Sunday with ArtSpace 5.
+After more highly successful projects in Temple Street Keynsham’s local artists will be at the Festival on Saturday and Sunday with ArtSpace 8.

 Maya Wolf is a Bath based artist whose work spans many forms, from sculpture and site specific installation to carnival costume, structures, puppetry, performance and more.
 Her quirky, honest style has seen her work showcased across the UK and abroad, to great acclaim.
 Her use of simple, beautiful materials, often re-purposed, give her work a feeling of character and identity that sparks intrigue in the viewer.

 It is her passion for creating art that is accessible, that draws in people of all ages and backgrounds.
 With many years experience as a practising community artist she offers workshops in a diverse range of media, including willow and recycled and found objects.